lucas-309/load_forecasting/README.md

 The core of this project is a machine learning model that predicts hourly electricity load.
 The model is trained on historical load data from the New York Independent System Operator (NYISO) and weather data from various weather stations in New York.
 The final output is a CSV file with 24-hour load forecasts for specified dates.

+## Results

+This model achieved a Root Mean Squared Error (RMSE) of 652 in the Millennium Load Forecasting Challenge 2025, securing third place in the competition.

 ## Features

 - **Automated Data Retrieval:** Scripts to download historical load data from NYISO and weather data from Meteostat.